 Direct charges (tuition and fees) will be deducted from any financial assistance first.
 MTSA will make a deposit of any credit balance into the Fellow's bank account through an electronic transfer of funds.
-Fellows can view their disbursements on their CAMS student portal.
+Fellows accounts are maintained by the Business Office and Fellows can view their disbursements on their CAMS student portal.